YashTotale/YashTotale/README.md

 [Hack4Impact](https://hack4impact.org/) is an organization made up of university chapters around the country that develop projects for non-profits.

-As a contributor, I help different departments of Hack4Impact with miscellaneous tasks related to automation and testing while also working on internal Hack4Impact projects (such as the Hack4Impact website).
+As a contributor, I help different departments of Hack4Impact with miscellaneous tasks related to automation while also working on internal Hack4Impact projects (such as the Hack4Impact website).
+Here are some of my projects:

 ### Feedback Survey Automation